BradleyA/Search-docker-registry-v2-script.1.0/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature Request
 about: Suggest an idea for this project, Thank you
-title: Feature request - [enter command if available] - [enter brief description]
+title: "Feature request - [enter command if available] - [enter brief description]"
 labels: new command/service
 assignees: BradleyA